Back to Blog

 Taking Action: Your Privacy Checklist

-1. Audit your current photos for EXIF data
+1. Audit Your Current Photos: Check existing online photos for EXIF data

 Don't wait for a privacy breach to take action.
-Remove EXIF data from your photos now and reclaim control over your digital footprint.
+Start removing EXIF data today and reclaim control over your digital footprint.
+Your future self will thank you for the protection you provide now.

 Is removing EXIF data illegal?